-Once a manager has hired a student on campus in a Work-Study or general non-Work-Study position there are some important steps the student needs to take to confirm employment and successfully get on our student payroll.
+Once a manager has hired a student, there are some important steps the student needs to take to confirm employment and successfully get on the student payroll.

-All student employees, including Work-Study and general student workers, need to complete hiring paperwork in order to start work and be paid.
+All student employees need to complete hiring paperwork in order to start work and be paid.
 Students cannot start working hours until they have completed employment forms in Human Resources when hired each academic year as follows: